The Wheel of Life Assessment

 Using a scale of 0–10:

-• 0 = completely dissatisfied
+• 0 = completely dissatisfied at the rocky bottom.

-• 10 = fully satisfied
+• 10 = fully satisfied, you have reached your full potential.

 Place a dot on each spoke of the wheel to represent your rating.
 Then join the dots.